 Veteran’s Affairs Complaints

 As members of America’s finest and bravest, our veterans deserve the best possible care and support in their moment of need.
+Our own Paul Perantinides proudly served, and all of us at Perantinides & Nolan, Co., L.P.A. consider it an honor to advocate for our country’s veterans.

 When our veterans are not treated with the high level of care they have earned, they may be entitled to financial compensation.
 In certain cases, doctors fail to diagnose diseases in time, leading to lengthy hospital stays or even death.
 Nurses forget to administer prescribed medications.
 Surgeons fail to warn patients about the risks of surgical procedures.
 Psychologists neglect warning signs indicating a patient is at risk for suicide.
-Our veterans deserve only the best, and when the health care providers of the Department of Veterans Affairs do not provide veterans with adequate medical attention, the costs and consequences can be dire.
+Our veterans deserve only the best, and when the health care providers of the Department of Veterans Affairs do not provide veterans with adequate medical attention, the costs and consequences can be catastrophic.

 Our attorneys have experience and success pursuing claims for veterans against health care providers, including: